Moonspine/lain-ftp/README.md

 - 8 data bits
 - 1 stop bit
 - No handshaking
+Once the server is running, just run the Lain client on the retro computer.
+It should connect to the server and display a menu asking what you'd like to do.
+The entire client is menu-driven, so it's pretty self-explanatory.

 If you manage to successfully use this (like I said, I've only tested it with a very non-IBM PC, the HP-150), let me know anything odd you had to do and I'll update these instructions!
 If you don't manage to successfuly use this, let me know the difficulties you ran into and I'll try to fix it (and update these instructions).